 The obvious question is what happens in fact when the employer and employees "jointly carried out a [non-]criminal venture"?
-Do the employees suddenly turn into machines being "employed" by the all-responsible employer?
+Do the employees suddenly turn factually into machines being "employed" by the all-responsible employer?
 No, the factually inalienable co-responsibility of the employees is the same as before.
 It is the response of the Law that changes.
 No crime has been committed so no need to hold a trial to assign the legal responsibility in accordance with the factual responsibility.
-The employer assumes and pays off the input liabilities and then has 100% claim on the produced outputs, and the employees thus have 0% of the negative and positive fruits of their labor-in violation of the property theoretic version of the juridical principle of imputation, the labor or natural rights theory of property [Schlatter 1951].
+The employer assumes and pays off the input liabilities and then has a 100% claim on the produced outputs, and the employees thus have 0% of the negative and positive fruits of their labor-in violation of the property theoretic version of the juridical principle of imputation, the labor or natural rights theory of property [Schlatter 1951].

-Since there is no actual transfer of responsible human agency from the labor-seller to the labor-buyer, the whole contract to buy-and-sell labor, i.e., to rent persons, is a legalized fraud on an institutional scale, and thus should be abolished along with the self-sale contract and coverture marriage contract on classical liberal grounds.
-Here again, this analysis and critique of the employment contract has nothing whatever to do with the wage rates, the working conditions, the employees' feelings of being dominated or alienated, or the like.
+Since there is no actual transfer of responsible human agency from the labor-seller to the labor- buyer, the whole contract to buy-and-sell labor, i.e., to rent persons, is a legalized fraud on an institutional scale, and thus should be abolished along with the self-sale contract and coverture marriage contract on classical liberal grounds.
+Here again, this analysis and critique of the employment contract have nothing whatever to do with 'exploitative' wage rates (in either a Marxist or neoclassical sense), the working conditions, the employees' feelings of being dominated (in a civic republican sense) or alienated (in a Marxist or other psychological or humanist sense), or other consequentialist considerations.